SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that reads an integer representing the amount of numbers that will be contained in the following input and calculates which the minimum and maximum values of the numbers found at odd and even positions (counting from 1) is.
+Create a program that reads a number representing the total amount of integers to be entered.
+Subsequently, calculates the **min** and **max** values of their sum at odd and even positions.

-If no minimal/maximal element can be identified print out "No".
+If **min** and **max** values cannot be determined, simply print out "No" to the console.

 ## Input
 - N numbers to be read - an integer \[0...100\]
-- On each next line - a floating-point number \[-100...100\]
+- On each subsequent line - a floating-point number \[-100...100\]

 ## Output
 The output should come in the following form: